 The results suggest that decriminalization could have potentially large social benefits for the population at large-not just sex market participants.
-For the female gonorrhea estimates we calculate that approximately 5 to 50 percent of the decline in gonorrhea is from female sex workers.
+For the female gonorrhoea estimates we calculate that approximately 5-50% of the decline in gonorrhoea is from female sex workers.
 The rest is likely from female non-sex workers.
-We estimate the proportion of women who are sex workers in Rhode Island, though we note that the number of sex workers in the United States is not known, and estimates vary widely.
-Potterat et al. (1990) estimate that the annual prevalence of full-time-equivalent sex workers in the United States is 23 per 100,000 individuals, on the basis of a capturerecapture study of prostitutes found in police and STD clinic records in Colorado Springs between 1970 and 1988.
-This estimate is still widely used today (for example see Brewer et al. (2000); Delavande, Goldman and Sood (2010)).
-Based on this study, we generate the population of sex workers for each year in Rhode Island, multiply by 3.9 percent, the proportion of sex workers who have gonorrhea (El Paso County Department of Health and Environment, 1999), to estimate the number of sex workers with gonorrhea each year in Rhode Island.
-Our calculations suggest that even if every single sex worker with gonorrhea went from having gonorrhea to not having gonorrhea due to decriminalization. this could only account for approximately 50 fewer cases of gonorrhea from 2004-2009 or 5 percent of the decline due to decriminalization.
-Sex worker gonorrhea prevalence would have to be 95 percent to fully explain the decline due to decriminalization.
-If we take the unrealistically large estimate that 1 percent of women in the US are sex workers

-(Alexander, 1987), this would still only account for 52 percent of the decline in gonorrhea cases due to decriminalization if prevalence is 3.9 percent.
-Under these assumptions, sex worker gonorrhea prevalence would have to be 7.5 percent to fully explain the decline due to decriminalization.
+We estimate the proportion of women who are sex workers in Rhode Island, though we note that the number of sex workers in the U.S. is not known, and estimates vary widely.
+Potterat et al. (1990) estimate that the annual prevalence of full-time-equivalent sex workers in the United States is 23 per 100,000 individuals, on the basis of a capture-recapture study of prostitutes found in police and STD clinic records in Colorado Springs between 1970 and 1988.
+This estimate is still widely used today (e.g. see Brewer et al., 2000; Delavande et al., 2010).
+Based on this study, we generate the population of sex workers for each year in Rhode Island, multiply by 3.9%, the proportion of sex workers who have gonorrhoea (El Paso County Department of Health and Environment, 1999), to estimate the number of sex workers with gonorrhoea each year in Rhode Island.
+Our calculations suggest that even if every single sex worker with gonorrhoea went from having gonorrhoea to not having gonorrhoea due to decriminalization, this could only account for approximately fifty fewer cases of gonorrhoea from 2004-09 or 5% of the decline due to decriminalization.
+Sex worker gonorrhoea prevalence would have to be 95% to fully explain the decline due to decriminalization.
+If we take the unrealistically large estimate that 1% of women in the US are sex workers (Alexander, 1987), this would still only account for 52% of the decline in gonorrhoea cases due to decriminalization if prevalence is 3.9%.
+Under these assumptions, sex worker gonorrhoea prevalence would have to be 7.5% to fully explain the decline due to decriminalization.

-Lastly, we investigate male gonorrhea as an outcome of interest.
-If it is the case that decriminalization is resulting in less risky behavior and a change in the sexual network, we might expect a decrease in male gonorrhea incidence as well.
-We estimate equation (1) where the dependent variable is log male gonorrhea cases per 100,000 males.
+Lastly, we investigate male gonorrhoea as an outcome of interest.
+If it is the case that decriminalization is resulting in less risky behaviour and a change in the sexual network, we might expect a decrease in male gonorrhoea incidence as well.
+We estimate equation (1) where the dependent variable is log male gonorrhoea cases per 100,000 males.
 The results are presented in columns 11-12 of Table 2.
-Decriminalization decreases male gonorrhea incidence by 25-30 percent and this result is statistically significant in column 11 (p=0.08) but the p-value increases to 0.16 in column 12 once we add control variables.
+Decriminalization decreases male gonorrhoea incidence by 25-30% and this result is statistically significant in column $11 \ (p=0.08)$ but the p-value increases to 0.16 in column 12 once we add control variables.
 It appears likely that men are benefiting from decriminalization as well-though we note we cannot differentiate between male clients and non-client males.